juanchoclasses/StoryPromptGenerator/STORAGE_STANDARDIZATION_PLAN.md

 # Storage Standardization Work Order

+## Status: REVISED - No Legacy Data

+**IMPORTANT**: User has confirmed that existing localStorage data can be trashed.
+No backward compatibility needed.
+This massively simplifies the implementation.

 ## Overview
-Standardize the localStorage storage format to match the JSON import format, creating a single, consistent data structure for both internal storage and import/export operations.
+Standardize the localStorage storage format to match the JSON import/export format, using name-based references instead of IDs for maximum simplicity and portability.

 ## Current Situation